gravitational/teleport/rfd/9999-webauthn-support.md

 Relying Party or RP) for a [CredentialCreation](https://pkg.go.dev/github.com/duo-labs/webauthn/protocol#CredentialCreation), containing a challenge for it to sign (among various other options).
-The client solves the challenge, typically by calling [navigator.credentials.create()](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/create), and sends a [CredentialCreationResponse](https://pkg.go.dev/github.com/duo-labs/webauthn/protocol#CredentialCreationResponse) to the server with the solved challenge.
+The client signs the challenge, typically by calling [navigator.credentials.create()](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/create), and sends a [CredentialCreationResponse](https://pkg.go.dev/github.com/duo-labs/webauthn/protocol#CredentialCreationResponse) to the server with the signed challenge.
 Assuming all is well this completes the registration process.

 ```